-Name was Name of Name vacuum cleaner attachment to clean the keyboard.
+MARNING!
+To reduce the risk of electric shock or damage to internal components, do not use a vacuum cleaner attachment to clean the keyboard.
 A vacuum cleaner can deposit household debris on the keyboard surface.

 ↑ CAUTION: To prevent damage to internal components, do not allow liquids to drip between the keys.